 - The teacher notes, student handouts, and additional materials can be accessed on the page for each individual activity.

 - Please note that most of these resources are AACT member benefits.

 - Aliens Activity: Introduce the unit by having your students complete this activity.
 Students organize alien cards into groups and periods following trends, similar to how the periodic table is put together.
 The teacher can remove two cards from each student’s deck, and after they organize the cards the students can predict (draw) the missing aliens.

-- History of the Periodic Table: This Founders of Chemistry video tells the story of the development of the periodic table and pays tribute to each of the major scientific contributors who made great discoveries through their efforts to best organize the elements.
-All of the videos in this series include student activity sheets that include questions for students to answer as they view them.
+- History of the Periodic Table: This video tells the story of the development of the periodic table and pays tribute to each of the major scientific contributors who made great discoveries through their efforts to best organize the elements.

-- Dmitri Mendeleev: You may also want to show your students this Founders of Chemistry video, which tells the story of Dmitri Mendeleev, who organized the periodic table, even leaving gaps to be filled in with elements that weren't yet discovered.
+- Dmitri Mendeleev: You may also want to show your students this video, which tells the story of Dmitri Mendeleev, who organized the periodic table, even leaving gaps to be filled in with elements that weren't yet discovered.

 - Ptable.com Investigations: Your students can learn the basics about the Periodic Table by completing the Periodic Table Scavenger Hunt and the The Organization of the Periodic Table activities.
 Students will use the online periodic table, ptable.com, to investigate a number of chemistry concepts and explore information about the elements, including historical data, physical properties, periodic trends and more.